scperkins/EJEHardenberg.github.io/public/tech-blog/partial-file-uploads-play.md

 For simplicities sake, the [RandomAccessFile] is the way I've chosen to go for this.
 Mainly because handling a single file rather than attempting to monitor many seems like it would be easier to do.
+We can also easily jump to an offset within the file by using the `seek` method.
+Or verify that all the pieces of a file are there and match if we wanted to.

 http://localhost:9000/upload?resumableChunkNumber=1&resumableChunkSize=1048576&resumableCurrentChunkSize=1048576&resumableTotalSize=7185630&resumableType=video%2Fwebm&resumableIdentifier=7185630-webm&resumableFilename=%E2%96%B3.webm&resumableRelativePath=%E2%96%B3.webm&resumableTotalChunks=6